-The 2023 taxable amount is not final as the 2023 Dutch corporate income tax return is still in draft.
-The 2021 and 2022 Dutch corporate income tax returns are final and have been filed in time.
+The 2023 and 2022 taxable amounts are not final as the 2023 and 2022 Dutch corporate income tax returns are still in draft form and have not been filed with the Dutch tax authorities yet.
+The 2021 Dutch corporate income tax return is final and has been filed on time.